-The first conclusion that can be drawn from these figures is that the total number of decisions has decreased significantly in comparison to previous years.
-The total number of decisions decreased by 223% in comparison to 2023 and is the lowest in 5 years.
-Still, the trend from previous years has continued and the vast majority of applicants decided to abscond from the asylum procedure before the decision in the first instance was issued.
-This represents a total of 60% of all decisions rendered in 2023.
-Around 2% of decisions concerned rejections of subsequent applications, while there were no inadmissibility decisions.
+The first conclusion that can be drawn from these figures is that the total number of decisions in 2024 has increased significantly in comparison to 2023.
+The total number of decisions increased by 36% in comparison to 2023.621 Still, the trend from previous years has continued and the vast majority of applicants decided to abscond from the asylum procedure before the decision in the first instance was issued.
+This represents a total of 57% of all decisions rendered in 2024.
+Around 3% of decisions concerned rejections of subsequent applications, while there were no inadmissibility decisions.
+622

-In 2023, it can be said that 42 merits decisions, issued in relation to 59 asylum seekers can be considered as relevant for analysis and better understanding of the quality and effectiveness of the asylum procedure, the practice with regards to certain nationalities, the grounds for persecution and the origin of the applicants.
-These 42 decisions were rendered in relation to asylum seekers from: Burundi (22),583 Russia (10), Cuba (8), Syria (3), Afghanistan (3), Congo (2), and 1 from Iraq, Tunisia, Algeria, Bangladesh, Kazakhstan, Türkiye, India, Brazil, BiH, Ukraine and Germany.
+In 2024, it can be said that 60 merits decisions, issued in relation to 82 asylum seekers can be considered as relevant for analysis and better understanding of the quality and effectiveness of the asylum procedure, the practice with regards to certain nationalities, the grounds for persecution and the origin of the applicants.
+These 60 decisions were rendered in relation to asylum seekers from: Burundi (21), Cuba (19), Russian Federation (11), Syria (6), Iran (5), Armenia (4), Tunis (3), Croatia (2), Türkiye (2), Ukraine (2) and 1 from India, Tunis, Germany, Sweden, Egypt, Afghanistan and Congo.
+623

-When it comes to decisions issued on the merits, it can be concluded that the rejection rate in 2023 was 85%, while the recognition rate was 15%.
-This represents a 14% decrease in recognition in comparison to 2022.584 In total, international protection was granted through 6 decisions (15%) encompassing 9 persons.
-Of these, refugee status was granted through 4 decisions and to citizens of Cuba (5), India (1) and Burundi (1).
-The remaining 2 decisions were related to subsidiary protection granted to citizens of Syria (1) and Congo (1).
+When it comes to decisions issued on the merits, it can be concluded that the rejection rate in 2024 was 88%, while the recognition rate was 12%.
+This represents a 3% decrease in recognition in comparison to 2023.624 In total, international protection was granted through 7 decisions (12%) encompassing 7 persons.
+Of these, refugee status was granted through 4 decisions and to citizens of Congo, Burundi, Iran and Ukraine (1 each), while the remaining 3 decisions were related to subsidiary protection granted to citizens of Syria (3).625

-Most of the decisions were issued in 2023 in relation to citizens of Burundi - 14 regarding 22 applicants.
-Only 1 of those decisions was positive, granting refugee status to a baby boy born in the family in which father was granted refugee status,585 but whose mother was rejected in merits in the same year.586 whereas all other were rejected on the merits, including several SGBV survivors with medical and psychosocial evidence of rape and other forms of sexual violence.587 Having in mind that the boy was granted refugee status only because of his father, it is fair to claim that recognition rate for Burundian nationals is 0%.
+Most of the decisions were issued in 2024 in relation to citizens of Burundi - 15 regarding 21 applicants and of Cuba - 15 regarding 19 applicants.
+Only 1 of those decisions was positive, granting refugee status to a bisexual man from Burundi.
+626 whereas all other were rejected on the merits, including several SGBV survivors with medical and psychosocial evidence of rape and other forms of sexual violence 627 and 1 LGBTQI+ applicant.628 Having in mind that the boy was granted refugee status only because of his father, it is fair to claim that recognition rate for Burundian nationals is 7%, while for Cuban applicants 0%.

-The second highest number of decisions was issued in relation to 10 citizens of Russia who were all rejected in merits through 5 decisions.
-The third highest number of decisions was related to citizens of Cuba - 4 decisions rendered in relation to 8 applicants.
-In two decisions, Asylum Office granted asylum to high profile political activists and the rest of the family of one of the applicants, while the other three applicants (2 decision), also claimed political persecution but those claims were assessed as non-credible.
-Still, recognition rate for applicants from Cuba is 50%, while for applicants from Russia 0%.
+The third highest number of decisions was issued in relation to 11 citizens of Russia who were all rejected on the merits through 7 decisions.
+The fourth highest number of decisions was related to citizens of Syria 6 decisions rendered in relation to 6 applicants.
+In three decisions, Asylum Office granted subsidiary